 Managing my podcast via iTunes was a real pain.
 I’d first have to launch iTunes, do a refresh, and wait for the podcasts to download before syncing to my iPhone.
 Instacast eliminates all that friction.
 I manage and update my podcasts directly in that app over Wi-Fi or 3G.

 I like good coffee and I can often be found in coffee shops around town.
 Coffee shops play some of the best music often stuff I’ve never heard.
-Instead of bugging the staff to let me look at the playlist to find that song that was just on, I now launch the SoundHound app and wait a few seconds as the app samples and searches it’s database.
+Instead of bugging the staff to let me look at the playlist to find that song that was just on, I now launch the SoundHound app and wait a few seconds as the app samples and searches its database.
 I’ve bought a lot of music this way.

 I don’t often get lost but I wanted a GPS app anyway.
 I bought the Motion-X GPS Drive app for $2.99.
 It has turn by turn voice directions.
 For $2.99!!

 I’ve spent a lot of money on software but my photos, home video, and documents are more valuable to me.
 Nothing would be worse than a hard drive failure that wiped out precious memories and important financial documents.
-So, of course having a backup plan is very important.
+So, of course, having a backup plan is very important.
 After much experimentation, I’ve settled on a system that keeps multiple copies of my important documents.
 I recently started using CrashPlan.
 It’s as complete as any backup solution needs to be.
-It backups to any external hard drive, across your network to another computer or NAS, or if you have the bandwidth, for $50/year you can do unlimited data backups to CrashPlan’s cloud.
-Comcast caps my bandwidth — 250GB/month — so for a little extra money CrashPlan shipped me a 1TB disk onto which I backed-up my precious data.
+It backups to an external hard drive, across your network to another computer or NAS, or if you have the bandwidth, for $50/year you can do unlimited data backups to CrashPlan’s cloud.
+Comcast caps my bandwidth — 250GB/month — so for a little extra money, CrashPlan shipped me a 1TB disk onto which I backed-up my precious data.
 I shipped the drive back and they placed my data online and my backups continued — just the differential.
 If I suffer a drive failure CrashPlan will allow me to restore from the online backup or for a nominal fee ship me a drive containing my data so that I can restore more quickly.
 Again, I like friction free.

 OK.
 I’ve got to stop now.
 “I grow fatigued.”